playframework/play-samples/README.md

 ## Running

-Run this using [sbt](http://www.scala-sbt.org/).
 Since we want to run the application using HTTP/2 (which implies HTTPS) since gRPC requires the transport to be HTTP/2, we'll use the below helper script:

 ```